YouSee/engineeringladders/README.md

 **Why does the framework stop at level 7?**

-Levels 8 and above vary drastically from company to company.
-Organizations of different sizes tend to assign a diverse level of scope to positions so high in their structure.
+Levels 8 and above vary drastically from teams to teams.
+We will continue evolving this framework to find out next levels.

 **Do you have any additional resources about the topic?**